dmdavidkov/taskmaster/README.md

 - Voice-to-Text with Whisper AI model
 - Smart task creation with AI assistance

-## AI-Powered Task Management

-TaskMaster now features intelligent task creation using AI services.
-This powerful integration allows you to:
-- Convert speech into a task and task description
-- Smartly set priority and due dates
-- Support multiple languages for task creation

-### Setting Up AI Services

-1. Go to Settings (bottom left corner)
-2. Navigate to the "AI Services" tab
-3. Configure your AI settings:
-   - Enter your API key
-   - Set the base URL for your AI service
-   - Choose your preferred model
-4. Save your settings

-> **Note**: The application comes pre-configured to use Nebius AI Studio, but you can use any OpenAI-compatible API service by changing the base URL.
-Nebius studio provides $100 free credit on registration currently.

-### Using Smart Task Creation

-1. When creating a new task:
-   - Click the microphone icon (🎤) next to the "+ Add Task" button on the main form
-2. Voice input:
-   - Speak your task details clearly
-   - Click the stop button when finished
-   - The Whisper model will transcribe your speech
-3. The AI service will process your input and return a new task

-> **Tip**: You can view the original transcribed text alongside the AI-processed version by hovering on the translation icon.

 ## Voice-to-Text with Whisper

 TaskMaster integrates the Whisper large-v3-turbo model for powerful voice-to-text capabilities.
 This feature allows you to dictate your tasks using your voice, making task creation faster and more convenient.